Ireland '23 - bibliography

 return to mdimage index

 Swift first met Hester when he was a fresh Oxford Divinity grad and tutor to a wealthy Uncle's offspring and some of the servants, one of them being Hester, 16 years younger than him.
-Over a decade or more they formed a deep bond, and once Swift became Dean, people assumed they were married, yet no formal records survive.
-Over time a change occurred after which they lived separately, but in the same house, according to Journal entries made by his friends.
+Over a decade or more they formed a deep bond, and once Swift became Dean, they lived together & people assumed they were married, although no formal records survive.

 return to Ireland 23 index